Hola 👋

 Hiring A Guide

-Consider hiring a local guide to enhance your visit.
+So, definitely consider hiring a local guide to enhance your visit.
 They usually have a telescope and can help spot animals and plants easily missed by untrained eyes.
 You may want to bring a lightweight phone adapter like this that will allow you to take pictures through their telescope.
 We did that during a night tour of Rainmaker Park in Manuel Antonio and got some fun shots.
 The guides will also share stories and facts about the park’s history and conservation work.

 Park Beaches